Malachi304/keystroke-biometrics-with-Deep-learning/ReadMe.md

 ### GOALS:
 Assess Accuracy of Deep learning model for keystroke authenticaion across different systems (keyboards), to study the potential use of dynamic, non-local biometric systems in the future.

 Preprocessing the keystroke dataset produced in study by Roy Maxion (School of Computer Science of Carnegie Mellon University), in order to better understand the relationship between keystoke extraction.

-This is not only an analysis of keystroke biometrics, but also presents a foundational pipeline for keystroke biometrics study, with keystroke logger, data processing, model creation/prediction, and data/model statistics.
+Present a foundational pipeline for keystroke biometrics study, with keystroke logger, data processing, model creation/prediction, and data/model statistics.

 ### METHOD:
-Original Dataset by Roy Maxion, is comprised of keystrokes from over 50 typists.
-Specifics for how that data was collected by origional researchers is below.
+Original Dataset by Roy Maxion, is comprised of keystrokes from over 50 typists

 https://www.kaggle.com/datasets/carnegiecylab/keystroke-dynamics-benchmark-data-set/data

-I collected my own keystroke data using a self-made keystoke (logger) capturing python script, which collects time-stamp data of keys pressed in order to form a password.
+I collected new data from subject s060 using a self-made keystoke capturing script, which collects time-stamp data of keys pressed in order to form a password.

-My keystrokes are added to the training dataset in order to predict my keystroke patterns when typing the password specified below.
+Subject s060's keystrokes are combined with the original dataset for training.

-After training, I will pass a new set of keystrokes for prediction, using various keyboard models.
+After training, I will pass a new set of keystrokes from s060 for prediction, using various keyboard models.
 This will measure the potential accuracy of deep learning models with keystokes across different systems.

 ### DETAILS OF DATA CAPTURE AND PROCESSING:

-password for referance :  .tie5Roanl
+Text used to capture data :  .tie5Roanl

 Password of length 11 (includes 'enter' key at end), typed 50 times across 8 sessions, totaling 400 unique key strokes.
 Day between each session totalling 8 days if done concurently.